Skip to content

 Akin to chapters in our storybook, defining stages helps us see how characters—our customers—move along their path.
 Is there an introduction via social media?
 A plot twist during product research?
 Or maybe resolution comes within stellar customer support encounters?
 Mapping a customer journey helps to target specific goals and better understand customer needs.

-Jot down these key moments as milestones on our map because customer mapping is vital—it turns out 94% of businesses have improved their products just by getting this part right.
+Jot down these critical moments as milestones on our map because customer mapping is vital—94% of businesses have improved their products by getting this part right.

-Hanover Research tells us so much about what happens when we align offerings with real human experiences.
+Hanover Research tells us much about what happens when we align offerings with genuine human experiences.

 Gathering and Integrating Data Across Touchpoints

 Data is not dry facts; it's narrative gold.
-When visually mapping the customer journey, we sift through surveys, and interviews—even those net promoter scores—to uncover tales told through behaviour patterns and positive customer feedback loops.
+When mapping the customer journey visually, we sift through surveys and interviews—even those net promoter scores—to uncover tales told through behaviour patterns and positive customer feedback loops.

 Recent studies reveal that over 90% of businesses who let data guide their maps saw drives in sales and will increase customer retention—a testament worthy of headlines.